- Practicing with Robinson Bradshaw

 We consider both candidates we meet in our on-campus interviews and those whose resumes we receive otherwise.
 To start your application process, go to our campus recruiting calendar to see if we’ll be conducting interviews at your school.
 If your school is not listed, please complete the online application.

-If you’re applying as a judicial clerk or entry-level attorney, please send a cover letter, resume and law school transcript to Manager of New Associate Recruiting Megan A. Childress.
+If you’re applying as a judicial clerk or entry-level attorney, please send a cover letter, resume and law school transcript to Director of New Associate Recruiting Megan A. Childress.
 If you’re applying as a lateral attorney, please send a cover letter, resume and law school transcript to Executive Administrator and Director of Lateral Recruitment Susan K. Floyd.